Discretion pays for Japanese brands in China amid territorial dispute

 BETTER QUALITY

-Another Japanese company that is winning over Chinese customers is Fast Retailing Co Ltd (9983.T), which is expanding its casual clothing Uniqlo brand in China's vast interior, a region where nationalist sentiments traditionally run high, but where Uniqlo is not immediately identified as being Japanese.
+Another Japanese company that is winning over Chinese customers is Fast Retailing Co Ltd, which is expanding its casual clothing Uniqlo brand in China's vast interior, a region where nationalist sentiments traditionally run high, but where Uniqlo is not immediately identified as being Japanese.

 Unlike consumers in big cities like Beijing and Shanghai, residents of China's less-developed cities tend to be less exposed to global brands and less aware of where they come from.